-Who has your keys?
-This is a question that every homeowner should ask themselves.
+Who has my keys?
+Should I rekey?
+These are questions that every homeowner should ask themselves.

 Moving into a new home is both exciting and stressful.
 Working with realtors, movers, and home inspectors – it can be overwhelming.
 It’s not surprising that one of the most overlooked aspects of moving is security.

 If you’re moving into an older home, there is a long list of people who might have your keys.
 The previous owner might think he gave all the keys to you, but can you be sure?
 How many people lived in the home?
 Did the neighbors or friends have copies?
 What about repairmen or cleaning services?
 If any recent work was done on the home, it’s possible that contractors still have copies of the keys.
 The only way to be certain that you can account for every key is to rekey your locks.